ryanmark1867/gemini_vertex_ai_langchain/README.md

 - loads local image file
 - asks Gemini pro model to describe what's in the image and prints the result

+prompt_from_ui*.py
+- copied from Code panel of Vertex AI Studio example prompts